Jenderal92/KC5/README.md

 Do not use it on systems you do not own or have explicit permission to test.
 The author is not responsible for any misuse of this code.

+More Disclaimer You Can see the disclaimer on the cover of Jenderal92.
+You can check it [HERE !!!](https://github.com/Jenderal92/)